FuneralSuits18/system-design-101/README.md

 3. Caching static contents
 4. Encrypting and decrypting SSL communications

-Nginx is called a reverse proxy because it acts as an intermediary server between clients and backend servers, intercepting responses from the backend servers and forwarding them to the appropriate clients.
+Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 ### What are the common load-balancing algorithms?